 Early on, I was a diplomat with the United Nations.
 I was UNICEF’s Assistant Area Representative in the Middle East.
 Then, suddenly, I was an officer in the U.S. Marine Corps, serving an 18-month tour of duty in Vietnam.
 For the last three decades, I've alternately struggled with and flourished as an organizational coach and consultant, internally with Kaiser Permanente in Southern California and then externally with companies in the Automotive, Healthcare, Aerospace, Communications, and Computer Industries.
 Across all these years, I was fortunate to coach thousands of front line employees, supervisors, executives, and union leaders, and challenged by consulting assignments in more than three dozen corporations.
 In 2012, I took time off to assess and evaluate.
-Eventually, I recognized that I'd be happier working as a Thought Partner than I'd ever been as a coach or a consultant, and probably more effective too.
+Eventually, I recognized that I'd be happier working as a Thought Partner and coach than I'd ever been as a consultant and a coach, and probably more effective too.

 Today, I'm a full-time TLO Coach and Thought Partner

-Three decades of coaching and consulting with thousands of senior leaders, middle managers, and front-line employees has shown me two things: First, at this point in time, transformational learning is both necessary and possible for every individual and every organization; and second It's shown me that what I'm best at is being a coach and thought partner to those individuals who either know or are willing to consider the idea that success for both individuals and organizations begins with specific, particular individuals, and the personal and interpersonal transformations they're willing to pursue.
+Three decades of coaching and consulting with thousands of senior leaders, middle managers, and front-line employees has shown me two things: First, at this point in time, transformational learning is both necessary and possible for every individual and every organization; second It's shown me that what I'm best at is being a coach and thought partner to those individuals who either know, or are willing to consider the idea that success for both individuals and organizations begins with specific, particular individuals, and the personal and interpersonal transformations that they're willing to pursue.

-I'm also an Organization Transformation Coach.
+I'm also an Organization Transformation Coach